CocosService/neteaseDemo/docs/EN.md

 - neteaseDemoCreator3 - The sample project of Cocos Creator 3.x.

 - neteaseDemoCreator2 - The sample project of Cocos Creator 2.x.

+# Precautions

+- Please select `startup` for the initial scene when building, otherwise the SDK cannot be initialized and the Demo crashes.